mlguild/TaleForge/ARCHITECTURE.md

 ### Text to Image (SDXL or SDXL-turbo)
 This module generates images based on the game's narrative context.

-### GPT3 Integration
+### LLM Integration
-This module uses GPT3 for dynamic narration and interaction, creating an immersive and ever-changing game experience.
+This module uses GPT4/LlaMMA2 for dynamic narration and interaction, creating an immersive and ever-changing game experience.

 ## Workflow
 The typical workflow of Zargonian is as follows: